 Sick Man of Europe?

-At the dawn of the 20th century, Europe was experiencing its belle époque.
-The Franco-Prussian War of 1870-71 was over and it was a time of unprecedented political stability, with economies growing rapidly and connecting with each other, new technologies emerging to improve people's lives and the arts adopting modern forms.
-The late 19th and the early 20th centuries were a period of coexistence of several empires.
-These empires were competing with each other, guided by rationalist policies and theories, with the competition taking the form of colonialism, race for influence around the globe and later militarization.
+As the 20th century dawned, Europe was in the midst of its belle époque.
+The Franco-Prussian War of 1870-71 had concluded, ushering in a time of remarkable political stability.
+Economies were rapidly growing and connecting with each other, new technologies were emerging to enhance people's lives, and the arts were embracing modern forms.
+The late 19th and early 20th centuries were characterized by the coexistence of several empires.
+These empires engaged in competition, guided by rationalist policies and theories, with this competition taking the form of colonialism, a race for global influence, and eventual militarization.

-One of these empires, however, was not really experiencing a Beautiful Age.
-The Ottoman state had reached its zenith in the 16th century with its territories spanning three continents stretching from Hungary to the Persian Gulf and from North Africa to the Caucasus; but by the late 19th century it had weakened considerably, as attempts to transform the empire into a modern state, similar to the European ones, were doomed to failure.
+One of these empires was, however, not truly experiencing a "Golden Age."
+The Ottoman state had reached its zenith in the 16th century, with its territories spanning three continents, stretching from Hungary to the Persian Gulf and from North Africa to the Caucasus.
+By the late 19th century, it had significantly weakened, as attempts to modernize the empire along European lines proved futile.

 The Beginnings

-One of those beyliks was that of Sultan Osman, who in late 13th century, at a time when other beyliks were fighting with each other, set about to enlarge its territories in north-western Anatolia at the expense of the neighbouring Byzantine lands.
-During the century following Osman’s death, Ottoman rule began to extend over the Eastern Mediterranean and the Balkans.
+One of these beyliks was led by Sultan Osman, who, in the late 13th century, at a time when other beyliks were embroiled in conflicts with each other, sought to expand its territories in north-western Anatolia at the expense of neighboring Byzantine lands.
+In the century following Osman's death, Ottoman rule began to extend over the Eastern Mediterranean and the Balkans.

-The Ottomans' rise was crowned in 1453, when the Ottoman Army led by Sultan Mehmed II (the Conqueror), captured the Byzantine capital of Constantinople (Istanbul was the common name for the city in Turkish even before the conquest, but in official use by the Ottoman authorities, other names such as Kostantiniyye were preferred in certain contexts).
+The Ottoman Empire's rise culminated in 1453, when the Ottoman Army, under the leadership of Sultan Mehmed II (known as "the Conqueror"), captured the Byzantine capital of Constantinople (though Istanbul was the common name for the city in Turkish even before the conquest; in official use by the Ottoman authorities, other names such as Kostantiniyye were preferred in certain contexts).

 The conquest of Istanbul marked the beginning of a long period of territorial expansion.
-The empire prospered under the rule of committed Sultans, culminating in the rule of Sultan Süleyman I (the Magnificent).
-Conquests were driven by the discipline and innovation of the army and expansion went as far as the gates of Vienna, where the Ottoman siege in 1529 failed to capture the city.
-Meanwhile, the navy established the empire as a great trading power and the Ottoman state also flourished economically, thanks to its having taken control of the major overland trade routes between Europe and Asia.
+The empire thrived under the rule of dedicated Sultans, culminating in the rule of Sultan Süleyman I (known as "the Magnificent").
+Conquests were driven by the discipline and innovation of the army, and expansion extended as far as the gates of Vienna, where the Ottoman siege in 1529 failed to capture the city.
+Meanwhile, the navy established the empire as a significant trading power, and the Ottoman state also flourished economically, thanks to its control of the major overland trade routes between Europe and Asia.

-The Ottoman state was dynastic and medieval in its organising principles and its official ideology was religious.
-The government was based on Muslim religious law sharia, which was supplemented by royal ordinances and customary law.
-The main non-Muslim communities were Greek Orthodox Christians, Armenian Gregorian Christians and Jews.
+The Ottoman state was dynastic and medieval in its organizing principles, and its official ideology was religious.
+The government was based on Islamic religious law (sharia), supplemented by royal ordinances and customary law.
+The main non-Muslim communities were Greek Orthodox Christians, Armenian Gregorian Christians, and Jews.
 The millet system of communal self-government gave the Ottoman state a multi-ethnic character, which was generally absent in Europe.

 Non-Muslim communities were, however, not always content with their subordinate status.
 The rise of nationalism swept through many countries in the period after the French Revolution, and the Ottoman Empire was not immune.
 A burgeoning national consciousness, together with a growing sense of ethnic nationalism, made nationalistic thought one of the most significant Western ideas imported by the Ottoman Empire, as it was forced to deal with nationalism-related issues both within and beyond its borders.

-The state would gradually lose its control over the empire’s territories.
-On one hand, Ottomans were forced to allow the European powers to intervene on behalf of the Empire’s Christian subjects, which meant increasing foreign influence on Ottoman internal affairs, and on the other hand, in a time when feudalism was weakening elsewhere, the Ottoman Empire saw the rise of local ruling notables, called ayan, in the provinces.
-These local rules were able to exercise almost absolute authority, collecting taxes for themselves, thus depriving the Imperial Treasury of an important financial source.
+The state gradually lost control over its territories.
+Ottomans were forced to allow European powers to intervene on behalf of the Empire's Christian subjects, which increased foreign influence on Ottoman internal affairs.
+On the other hand, in a time when feudalism was weakening elsewhere, the Ottoman Empire saw the rise of local ruling notables, called ayan, in the provinces.
+These local rulers were able to exercise almost absolute authority, collecting taxes for themselves, thereby depriving the Imperial Treasury of an important financial source.

 It was the people, of all ethnic and religious groups, who suffered in this period.
-Their situation worsened by a large population growth in 16th and 17th centuries accompanied by a decline in food production.
-Landless peasants began to flee to the cities in the hope of making a living.
-Those remaining in the countryside joined rebel bands, which further weakened the central governments power in the provinces.
+The situation worsened due to a significant population growth in the 16th and 17th centuries, accompanied by a decline in food production.
+Landless peasants began to migrate to cities in search of livelihoods.
+Those who remained in the countryside joined rebel bands, further weakening the central government's power in the provinces.

-The Ottoman rulers failed to identify the real causes of the decline, since they were completely isolated from developments outside.
-European powers were exercising mercantilist policies promoting local productivity and favouring a national bourgeoisie.
-They were advancing in industry, science, technology as well as political and military organization, which all remained strange to Ottomans, where interest groups saw little need to change the status quo from which they were benefiting.
-It was not until 1727, three centuries after Johannes Gutenberg, that the first printing press was set up in Istanbul by a Hungarian convert called İbrahim Müteferrika.
+The Ottoman rulers failed to identify the real causes of the decline, as they were largely isolated from external developments.
+European powers were pursuing mercantilist policies, promoting local productivity and supporting a national bourgeoisie.
+They were making strides in industry, science, technology, as well as political and military organization, all of which were unfamiliar to the Ottomans.
+Interest groups within the Empire saw little need to change the status quo from which they benefited.
+It was not until 1727, three centuries after Johannes Gutenberg, that the first printing press was set up in Istanbul by a Hungarian convert named İbrahim Müteferrika.

 New Order